harlericho/project_blogs/README.md

 Before starting the project (project_blogs), you must follow these steps:

 1. You must have created a database (db_apiblogs), on your local server.
-2. Create an .env at the root of the project.
+2. Create an .env at the root of the backend project.
 3. In the .env file add the execution port of the project and the PostgreSQL credentials:

    ```